-Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
-PLANT SPECIES Common name: Gorse / Furze Scientific name: Ulex europaeus AREA OF OPERATION Local Government Area of Eurobodalla Shire.
-SPECIES INFORMATION Gorse is regarded as one of the worst weeds in Australia because of its invasiveness, potential for spread, and economic and environmental impacts.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Gorse/Furze Scientific name: Ulex europaeus AREA OF OPERATION Local Government Area of Eurobodalla Shire.
+SPECIES INFORMATION Gorse is regarded as one of the worst weeds in Australia because of its invasiveness, potential for spread and economic and environmental impacts.
 A mature infestation can produce up to 6 million seeds per ha each year.
 The seeds have a hard, water-resistant coating which allows them to remain dormant in the soil for up to 30 years.
 In pastoral areas it provides shelter for pests such as rabbits, increases the risk of bushfires because of its flammability, reduces access by forming dense thickets and dramatically reduces stocking rates.
-Gorse has rendered many hectares of land in the Midlands of Tasmania useless for grazing where it is estimated to cost approximately \$1 million per annum in lost production, and it has the potential to become a major weed of both agriculture and natural areas in the Eurobodalla Shire.
-LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
-WEED RISK ASSESSMENT Risk Level: Medium Impacts: Economy and environment Control Objective: Extirpation COUNCIL CONTROL REQUIREMENTS - (1) The plant must be destroyed. - (2) The landholder must prevent spread from their land. - (3) The landholder or occupier must notify Council if the plant is found on the land.
+Gorse has rendered many hectares of land in the midlands of Tasmania useless for grazing where it is estimated to cost approximately \$1 million per annum in lost production, and it has the potential to become a major weed of both agriculture and natural areas in Eurobodalla Shire.
+LEGAL OBLIGATIONS - (1) Gorse is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.

+COUNCIL CONTROL REQUIREMENTS - (1) All plants must be eradicated from the land. - (2) Land managers must prevent spread from their land.

 ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
-In the event that the general biosecurity duty is not discharged, Council may: - Charge a reinspection fee - Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences - Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

-REVIEW DATE

-When required

 CONTACT DETAILS

-Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99 Moruya, NSW 2537
+Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer Eurobodalla Shire Council PO Box 99

+Moruya, NSW 2537

-2 02 4474 1000
+© 02 4474 1000